 Perspectives supports level of detail UIs so you can show more or less information as users zoom in to or out of the graph drawing.

-Zooming in shows more details for nodes in this graph.
+Zooming in and out shows more or less details for nodes in this graph.

 Sometimes it's the small details that can make a big difference to your end users.
 Perspectives provides a comprehensive set of options that add additional value to your graph visualizations, including: